cinderblocks/libremetaverse/README.md

 ## Note: end-of-life support for .NET 5.0

-Microsoft is [dropping support for .NET 5.0](https://devblogs.microsoft.com/dotnet/dotnet-5-end-of-support-update/) as of May 2022, so you should consider using .NET 6.0 instead (or, if you're wild, you can test the prerelease of .NET 7.0).
-The code runs flawlessly on .NET 6.0 as well (Windows GUI version untested)
+Microsoft is [dropping support for .NET 5.0](https://devblogs.microsoft.com/dotnet/dotnet-5-end-of-support-update/) as of May 2022, so you should consider using .NET 6.0 or 7.0 instead.
+The code runs flawlessly on .NET 6.0 (Windows GUI version untested) and the first tests on 7.0 also compiled and ran cleanly.

 [![LibreMetaverse NuGet-Release](https://img.shields.io/nuget/v/libremetaverse.svg?label=LibreMetaverse)](https://www.nuget.org/packages/LibreMetaverse/)
 [![NuGet Downloads](https://img.shields.io/nuget/dt/LibreMetaverse?label=NuGet%20downloads)](https://www.nuget.org/packages/LibreMetaverse/)